 The fluid cleans, cools and lubricates the power steering system.
 It breaks down as the years go by and collects unwanted moisture, so Corvallis drivers need to replace it from time to time.
 Many vehicle manufacturers specify power steering service intervals.
 Unfortunately, this important service is sometimes left off the car maintenance schedule for many of us.
 So, when in doubt, every 25,000 miles/40,000 km or two years is a good fallback.
 Your technician at Clayton's Auto Service will use a detergent to clean the system, flush out the old fluid and replace it with the good stuff.

-Other steering components can be bent or damaged from wear or hard knocks.
-Ball-joint, idler-arm, steering-gear, steering-knuckle and tie rod to name a few.
-Warning signs here are steering play, wandering, uneven tire wear, and off-center steering wheel.
+Other steering components can be bent or damaged from wear or hard knocks: ball-joint, idler-arm, steering-gear, steering-knuckle and tie rod to name a few.
+Warning signs here are steering play, wandering, uneven tire wear and an off-center steering wheel.
 An annual alignment check at Clayton's Auto Service in Corvallis will reveal bent or damaged steering components.

 Most SUV's, pick-ups and rear-wheel-drive cars need regular front-wheel-bearing service.

 The bearings should be cleaned and inspected.
 If they are excessively worn, they need to be replaced.
 The bearings are then repacked in clean grease.
 The team at Clayton's Auto Service also recommends the wheel-seal be replaced when the bearings are serviced.
 Like everything else, check your owners' manual maintenance schedule.
 It's usually required around every two years or 40,000 miles/64,000 km.
 If you drive through water in the Corvallis area, the bearings will need service more often.

 Virtually all vehicles come with power steering, so many Corvallis drivers have never driven a car or truck without it.
 Power steering assists you when you turn your vehicle steering wheel.
 Without it, it would be very hard to steer.